How Does Kidney Disease Affect Dogs & Cats?

 Since dogs are more omnivorous and are better at keeping themselves hydrated than cats, they may do well with mostly dry food.
 For dogs, foods containing more vegetables and less meat will contain less phosphorus.

-Because water balance is so crucial to cats, it is best to feed them a high-moisture diet to help maintain good hydration; do not feed only dry food.
+Because water balance is so crucial to cats, it is best to feed them a high-moisture diet to help support hydration levels.
+Do not feed cats only dry food.
 Feeding mostly or only canned, raw, or homemade food, even though they tend to be high in phosphorus and protein, provides the moisture and calories they need, in a very palatable form that most cats will happily eat.
-If your veterinarian insists on a protein-restricted, low-phosphorus renal diets, use the canned version.
-Adding egg whites, which contain very little phosphorus, will provide extra protein without causing harm.
-Dry cat food causes dehydration even in healthy cats, and is not appropriate for CKD cats.
+Adding egg whites, which contain very little phosphorus can provide extra protein without causing harm.
+Dry cat food causes dehydration even in healthy cats, and may not be appropriate for CKD cats.

 "...a diet with HIGH QUALITY protein will be better than a low-protein diet."

-Nutritional Supplements for Dogs & Cats with Kidney Disease
+Nutritional Supplements To Help Support Dogs & Cats with Kidney Disease

-Several nutritional supplements may be helpful for pets with kidney disease.
+Several nutritional supplements may help maintain normal kidney function.
 Omega-3 fatty acids have been shown to be beneficial in CKD.
 Be sure to select a product that contains only omega-3 (pets get plenty of omega-6 in their food), that is free from contaminants, and doesn’t come from farmed fish such as salmon.
 I recommend the following:

 - Nordic Naturals Omega-3 Pet

 - Only Natural Pet Wild Alaskan Salmon Oil

 - Nature’s Logic North Atlantic Sardine Oil